Rock Island 22 TCM / 9mm 1911 Pistol

 What does TCM mean?

-That just leaves us with the “M” in the name.
-This should be obvious, but in case it isn’t, it stands for micro-magnum.
 This little sucker is cruising at speeds in the neighborhood of 2,000 FPS at the muzzle.
 For reference, the average 9mm parabellum travels between 1,100 and 1,200 FPS at the muzzle.

-How does it shoot:
+How does 22 TCM shoot:

 This was the surprising part for me the first time I shot one, because I wasn’t expecting the result.
 While felt recoil was minimal, the muzzle blast was effing atrocious for a 22 handgun.
 To say it was loud is an understatement.
 But as far as having a range toy is concerned, having the ability to shoot balls of flame from your 22 cal pistol just makes things more interesting from my own point of view.

 That being said, if you can get used to the muzzle blast, and I assume you’re here because this stuff excites you, it is quite pleasant to shoot, considering the felt-recoil is minimal allowing for quick target re-acquisition.
-Overall, besides the Coonan Classic chambered in .357 Magnum, this is some of the most fun I’ve had in a 1911 style gun.

 What is the .22 TCM good for?

 This is potentially the most interesting part of this article because I’m sure I’m about to confuse some of you.
 For certain people, the Rock Island .22 TCM guns will be a decent self-defense tool.
-Before you lose it on me for suggesting a 22 handgun for SD, hear me out.
+Before you lose it on me for suggesting a 22 handgun for self-defense, hear me out.

 There is a relatively large population of folks who are unable to pull the slide back on guns with a stouter recoil spring.
 Because the Second Amendment also applies to them, they, too, have the right to self-defense.

-Once these poor people learn that they cannot pull a slide properly to the rear, they scour the WEB or the local gun-store for advice.
-What are they told?
 To get a revolver with a long, heavy DAO trigger that gets rid of the slide, altogether.
 Is that the best advice for someone who has hands that are so weak that they can’t pull back the slide on a semi-auto?

 Is it likely that their hands are also weak enough that they cannot correctly (and accurately) pull a long, heavy double action only trigger?
 I’d say the chances are good that they cannot.
 Especially when you consider that many of these revolvers kick like a mule with their small frame.

 Now, I would personally not use 22 cal pistols in self-defense, but if I had weaker hands that were unable to pull back the slide on a semi-automatic pistol or if I was tremendously recoil resistant, I would feel comfortable enough using a gun chambered in .22 TCM (or 22 magnum) for self-defense.
-Being that the .22 TCM doesn’t recoil that hard, its spring is lighter and easier to manipulate.

 Therefore, because it’s so light, I call this a great self-defense option for some people.
 After all, the gun you’ve got on you is better than the one you’ve got in your sock drawer.

 The skelotonized trigger on this Rock Island 1911 is exactly what I’ve come to expect from modern day interpretations of John Moses Browning’s timeless (and dare I say brilliant?) design.
 It is light and crisp with a short break and reset.
-The gun handles well, the finish and fit are flawless, and the controls are exactly what you’d expect on this gun.
-No surprises there.

-This, coupled with the fact that you’re basically shooting a light projectile and a few other things I’m not going to cover, equals a much lighter perceived recoil.
 Overall, this gun is a blast to shoot and is great for plinking, target practice, and all around just having fun at the range.

 The controls were exactly where they were supposed to be, and I’m sure the ambi safety will come in handy for you southpaws.
 Take down is as easy as any other 1911 on the market, and barrel swaps to make it a 9mm 1911 are a breeze.